 There are many reasons to use a refractometer within food & beverage, for instance this model 45-01 Eclipse refractometer can be used for testing the ripeness of fresh fruits such as tomatoes and grapes simply by squeezing a small amount of juice directly onto the refractometer prism.
 Refractometers can also be used for testing finished juices and other soft drinks - perfect for a small to medium sized business looking to monitor and control product.

-Food and beverage refractometers can also be used in the manufacturing of jam, marmalade, syrup and other high sugar content products.
-If you would like to use a refractometer for high sugar content, look out for instruments with scales measuring between 28-82 Brix.
+Refractometers can also be used in the manufacturing of jam, marmalade, syrup and other high sugar content products.
+If you would like to use a refractometer for high sugar content, look out for instruments with scales measuring between 28-82 Brix, or better yet use the OPTi Digital Handheld Refractometer which measures between 0-95 °Brix as standard.